shan18/Depth-Estimation-Segmentation/docs/architecture.md

 # Model Architecture

-The model consists of an encoder-decoder architecture, where the model takes two inputs: BG and BG-FG and returns two outputs: Depth Map and Mask.
+The inputs and the outputs are of same resolution and thus the model has an encoder-decoder architecture, where the model takes two inputs: BG and BG-FG and returns two outputs: Depth Map and Mask.
 The inputs are first individually processed through two encoder blocks each, which in turn reduces their size to 56x56, given the input shapes are 224x224.
 The reason for processing the two inputs separately for two encoder blocks is that:

 - The output of these encoder blocks will be later fed as a skip connection to the last layers of the model, this might help the model in making better predictions as this way, the model will have the chance to see the two inputs separately in its last layers which may enhance its performance to identify the differences between the two inputs which is required to predict the mask and depth of the foreground object.
 - An image of size 56x56 is sufficient for a convolutional model to extract information out of it.
 Thus we can apply two encoder blocks on the images separately before sending them to the network and not worry about losing information.